Arch bridge: History

-In medieval Europe, bridge builders improved on the Roman structures by using narrower piers, thinner arch barrels and higher span-to-rise ratios on bridges.
+In medieval Europe, bridge builders improved upon Roman structures by using narrower piers, thinner arch barrels, and higher span-to-rise ratios.
 Gothic pointed arches were also introduced, reducing lateral thrust, and spans increased as with the eccentric Puente del Diablo (1282).
-With more advanced design and bridge-building techniques, the alternative informal name of Devil's Bridge became more widely used across Europe, because many people could not believe that these were man-made and capable of carrying the size of loads that they did.
+With more advanced design and bridge-building techniques, the alternative informal name for Devil's Bridge became more widely used across Europe, as many people could not believe that such structures were manufactured and capable of carrying loads of that size.

-The 14th century in particular saw bridge building reaching new heights.
+The 14th century, in particular, saw bridge building reach new heights.
 Span lengths of 40 m, previously unheard of in the history of masonry arch construction, were now reached in places as diverse as Spain (Puente de San Martín), Italy (Castelvecchio Bridge) and France (Devil's bridge and Pont Grand) and with arch types as different as semi-circular, pointed and segmental arches.
 The bridge at Trezzo sull'Adda, destroyed in the 15th century, even featured a span length of 72 m, not matched until 1796.